Scoped policies

 Working with scoped policies

 • The policy without any scope defined is always the base policy.
-It is the policy used by default if a request does not specify any scope.
+It is used by default if a request does not specify any scope.

 • There must be no gaps in the policy chain.
 For example, if you define a policy with scope a.b.c, then policies with scopes a.b, a, and no-scope should also exist in the policy repository.